 This course introduces students to the diverse statistical methods used throughout the process of statistical genetics, from familial aggregation and segregation studies to linkage scans and association studies.
 Topics covered include basic principles from population genetics, multipoint and model-free linkage analysis, family-based and population-based association testing, and Genome Wide Association analysis.
 Instructors use ongoing research into the genetics of respiratory disease, psychiatric disorders and cancer to illustrate basic principles.
 Weekly homework supplements reading, course lectures, discussion and section.
 Relevant concepts in genetics and molecular genetics will be reviewed in lectures and labs.
 The emphasis of the course is fundamental principles and concepts.
 Course Prerequisites: BST210 (concurrent enrollment allowed)Course Note: There will be a weekly lab section; the time will be scheduled at first meeting.
 Formerly BIO227

 This course is a practical introduction to the Bayesian analysis of biomedical data.
 It is an intermediate Master’s level course in the philosophy, analytic strategies, implementation, and interpretation of Bayesian data analysis.
 Specific topics that will be covered include: the Bayesian paradigm; Bayesian analysis of basic models; Bayesian computing: Markov Chain Monte Carlo; STAN R software package for Bayesian data analysis; linear regression; hierarchical regression models; generalized linear models; meta-analysis; models for missing data.
 Programming and case studies will be used throughout the course to provide hands-on training in these concepts.
-Prerequisites: BST210 and BST222, or permission of the instructor
+Prerequisites: BST210 and BST222, or permission of the instructor.
+Not currently offered.

 Axiomatic foundations of probability, independence, conditional probability, joint distributions, transformations, moment generating functions, characteristic functions, moment inequalities, sampling distributions, modes of convergence and their interrelationships, laws of large numbers, central limit theorem, and stochastic processes.